 Leah is a choreographer, dancer, and writer.
 Her early training began with the Ann Arbor Ballet Theatre, and continued on scholarship with the Joffrey Ballet School in New York City, under Eleanor D’Antuno and John Magnus.

 Her extensive performance career spans concert and commercial dance.
-Credits include the Metropolitan Opera, Washington National Opera, Saturday Night Live, The Tonight Show, Trainwreck, Across the Universe, Beyoncé, and more.
+Credits include the Metropolitan Opera, Washington National Opera, New York City Opera, Francesca Zambello’s Show Boat, Saturday Night Live, The Tonight Show, Across the Universe, the MTV Video Music Awards, and more.
+She has danced with recording artists from Beyonce, Justin Timberlake, and Nicki Minaj, to The Black Eyed Peas, Nancy Sinatra, and The Roots.

-Leah has had the honor of working with world-renowned artists Julie Taymor, Daniel Ezralow, Mark Dendy, Annie-B Parson, Ben Wright, Francesca Zambello, Franco Zefferelli, Michael Grandage, Rebecca Taichman, Celia Rowlson-Hall, Jerry Mitchell, Michelle Lynch, Fatima Robinson, Sam Mendez, Judd Apatow, Baz Luhrmann, Ryan Heffington, Margherite Derricks, Frank Gatson, and more.
+Leah has had the honor of working with many world-renowned artists including Julie Taymor, Daniel Ezralow, Mark Dendy, Annie-B Parson, Ben Wright, Francesca Zambello, Franco Zefferelli, Michael Grandage, Rebecca Taichman, Celia Rowlson-Hall, Jerry Mitchell, Michelle Lynch, Fatima Robinson, Sam Mendez, Judd Apatow, Baz Luhrmann, Ryan Heffington, Margherite Derricks, and Frank Gatson.

-As a writer, Leah has contributed to the Detroit Metro Times, Dance Pulp, University of Michigan’s Confucius Institute, Ann Arbor Observer, and Dance Spirit Magazine.
+As a writer, Leah has contributed to Dance Spirit Magazine, Detroit Metro Times, Dance Pulp, University of Michigan’s Confucius Institute, and Ann Arbor Observer.

 She holds a degree from Wayne State University.